Pedram2004/hockey-guy/README.md

     - `heapq`: It is used as a priority queue to select a [node](#node) with the minimum of cost in [`STree`](#stree).
     - `deque`: The usage is for the stack and queue structure required by `breadth_first_search` and `depth_first_search` in [`STree`](#stree) because of the additional functionality as comapred to a `list`.

-    `typing` and `collections.abc` are imported only to add extra clarification to the type of some functions arguments.
+    `typing` is imported only to add extra clarification to the type of some functions arguments.
   - `munkres`: An external library to solve the delivery problem encoutnering when calculating the minimum moves to assign __pucks__ to a respective __goal__.
     <br> It is used in `heuristic_func` for the calculations.
     <br> To install it, run ```pip install munkres```.

 ## Requirements:
+  - `munkres`: Implementation of the Hungarian Algorithm.
+        <br> To install it, run ```pip install munkres```.

 ## Classes
 - <h3 id="playground"><code>PlayGround</code></h3>
   Encapsulation of the playing ground with all its elements including the player, pucks,   obstacles, goals and the cost of movement.